Musings from a reconstructed liberal clergyperson of the United Methodist/United Church of Christ persuasion

 The Rev. Lucius Walker, a Baptist minister, was the guiding star of Pastors for Peace Cuba Friendshipment Caravan.
 He died of a heart attack last September but his spirit lives on through the Caravans that continue to travel to Cuba without the required license to protest the US blockade of Cuba.
 The Caravans take tons of humanitarian aid and expose the caravanistas to the human side of Cuba.
 Walker once said, ''The Bible says feed the hungry, clothe the poor, it doesn't say to starve the Communists.'

 In 1988, Lucius was on a fact-finding trip in Nicaragua where rebels were battling the American-backed government.
 Their riverboat was attacked by government soldiers and he was wounded.
 His first thought, he said, was that he was hit by a bullet paid for by his own country.
 He called his second thought a prophetic vision: he would form an organization of pastors to fight, or at least clean up after, what he called American imperialism.
+That organization, Pastors for Peace, has now sent hundreds of tons of aid, including medical gear and roofing material, to Latin American countries.
+Of its 40 missions so far, 21 have been to Cuba, which under a 1963 law is off-limits to American trade.

 When Granma, the Communist Party newspaper in Cuba, announced his death, it said Cubans ''don't want to even think of a world without Lucius Walker.''